 A Mindfulness Lesson From Esther The Golden-Doodle

-But my dog kept barking in the utility room.
+But she kept barking in the utility room.

 ‘Esther!!
 Shut the fuck up!!
 I’m MEDITATING!’